 - Bring your cat into the room and close the door.
 Move slowly and calmly.

 - Do not chase your cat to get her into the carrier as this will make her more scared

 - Encourage your cat with treats or toys to walk into the carrier.

-Coming Home – Keeping the Peace in a Multi-cat Household
+Coming Home and Keeping the Peace in a Multi-Cat Household

 Cats are very sensitive to smells, and unfamiliar smells can result in one cat no longer recognizing another.
 When your cat returns home from the veterinarian’s office, she will smell different and unfamiliar.
 Aggressive behavior can occur when one cat senses another as a stranger.
 These suggestions can help avoid problems between cats following a veterinary visit: